 Every time I talk with a developer about trunk-based development, I get a certain level of resistance and some weird looks.
 Maybe it’s because they think I’m saying that they’re wrong to not use trunk-based development.
 I like this topic because I find it interesting how simplifying code pushes can improve the frequency of deployments.
 Until I tried it, I didn’t get why trunk-based development was a good thing.
-Or that I shouldn’t be afraid of pushing code directly to the master branch without a pull/merge request.
+Or that I shouldn’t be afraid of pushing code directly to the controller branch without a pull/merge request.
 That’s why I want to share some ideas as to why I think you need this practice in your team.
 With the list of reasons to use trunk-based development you’ll find in this post, it’s not my intention to say that what you're doing is wrong.
 We all have different problems, and there are a lot of ways to get to the end destination: deliver working software more frequently.

 Trunk-Based Development?
 Does That Mean “No More Branches”?

 Let’s start with the definition of trunk-based development that I like the most:

 “A source-control branching model, where developers collaborate on code in a single branch called trunk [or master in Git], resist any pressure to create other long-lived development branches by employing documented techniques.
 They therefore avoid merge hell, do not break the build, and live happily ever after.”